-- · Unit volume We define unit volume as the number of our boats sold to our dealers during a period. - · Net sales per unit We define net sales per unit as net sales divided by unit volume. - · Gross margin We define gross margin as gross profit divided by net sales, expressed as a percentage. - Adjusted EBITDA We define Adjusted EBITDA as earnings before interest expense, income taxes, depreciation, and amortization, as further adjusted to eliminate certain non-cash charges and unusual items that we do not consider to be indicative of our ongoing operations.
-For a reconciliation of Adjusted EBITDA to net income, see "Non-GAAP Measures" below. - Adjusted net income We define Adjusted net income as net income excluding income tax expense (benefit) adjusted to eliminate certain non-cash charges and unusual items that we do not consider to be indicative of our ongoing operations and an adjustment for income tax expense at a normalized annual effective tax rate.
-For a reconciliation of Adjusted net income, see "Non-GAAP Measures" below.
+- · Unit volume We define unit volume as the number of our boats sold to our dealers during a period. - · Net sales per unit We define net sales per unit as net sales divided by unit volume. - · Gross margin We define gross margin as gross profit divided by net sales, expressed as a percentage. - · Adjusted EBITDA We define Adjusted EBITDA as earnings before interest expense, income taxes, depreciation, and amortization, as further adjusted to eliminate certain non-cash charges and unusual items that we do not consider to be indicative of our ongoing operations.
+For a reconciliation of Adjusted EBITDA to net income, see "Non-GAAP Measures" below. - · Adjusted Net Income We define Adjusted Net Income as net income excluding income taxes adjusted to eliminate certain non-cash charges and unusual items that we do not consider to be indicative of our ongoing operations and an adjustment for income tax expense at a normalized annual effective tax rate.
+For a reconciliation of Adjusted Net Income, see "Non-GAAP Measures" below.